As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 Most companies that sell loose glitter have both a color chart and a size chart so that you can select the right glitter for your project.
-You can buy loose glitter in small containers or in sets of containers, the latter is more economical.
+You can buy loose glitter in small containers or sets of containers; the latter is more economical.

 - Extra Fine: This is available in a wide range of colors and has excellent coverage.
 It carries a beautiful delicate sparkle.
-It can have a similar shine and coverage, but it's available at a cheaper price than the ultrafine glitter.
+It can have a similar shine and coverage, but it's available at a lower price than the ultra-fine glitter.